-“Well,” she begins, pushing off of the counter, “I’m going to give you the short version and then I’m going to let them,” she gestures to my security team, “and them,” she gestures to the Vansteen Security team, “fill in the blanks.”
+“Well,” she begins, pushing off the counter, “I’m going to give you the condensed version and then I’m going to let them,” she gestures to my security team, “and them,” she gestures to the Vansteen Security team, “fill in the blanks.”
 She tells the story almost without taking a breath:

 “Edward wrecked my car when Harris was supposed to be watching him.
 Davenport protected me and restrained him while Harris came up shortly behind.
 I could have been arrested—they’ll tell you why.
 Al and the sheriffs show up, serve Edward with his papers.
 Harris is still standing there.
 Hell, Harris is still standing here—where’s Edward?
 We don’t know.
 Why?
 Because while Davenport was doing his job keeping an eye on me, Harris was busy letting Edward give him the slip, making derogatory statements about Davenport’s and my relationship—or lack thereof, I should say—and, am I forgetting something?
 Oh yeah!
 Calling me a bitch!”